tanmaster/hk-volcon/README.md

 nssm.exe set hk-volcon AppStderr "C:\Users\tan\PycharmProjects\hk-volcon\stdout_stderr.log"
 nssm.exe start hk-volcon
 ```
-- the pairing code is generated once with the initial start and can be found in the log file or in server.json
+- the pairing code is generated once with the initial start and can be found in the `stdout_stderr.log` or in `server.json`

 #### Uninstall
 ```cmd